 We hypothesize that socializing is stressful for orangutans.
 Based on the higher energetic requirements of parous females and flanged males compared to adolescent females and unflanged males, we also hypothesize that these classes suffer greater costs from socializing.
 Lactation is the most costly component of mothering (Clutton-Brock et al. 1989; Gittleman and Thompson 1988; Thompson 2013; Emery Thompson et al. 2012), as milk production is energetically expensive, which can be associated with elevated cortisol levels during periods of limited food availability (Emery Thompson et al. 2010).
 Captive lactating female orangutans were found to have elevated levels of fecal glucocorticoid concentrations compared to non-lactating and juvenile females (Weingrill et al. 2011).
-We also expect social partners of different age-sex classes to be more costly than others due to larger body size presenting a higher degree of foraging competition and also carrying a higher potential cost to their social partners in receiving aggression from larger or more dominant individuals.
-As such, we predict that a) socializing is associated with increased cortisol levels across the population, b) socializing is associated with a greater increase in cortisol in adult females and flanged males under social conditions compared to adolescent females and unflanged males, c) rates of self-directed behavior are higher during social parties than during solitary periods across the population, d) rates of self-directed behavior will vary between age-sex classes in the same way as cortisol, reflecting the higher cost of socializing for adult females and flanged males, and e) socializing with adult female and flanged male social partners will be associated with higher rates of self-directed behavior for each age-sex class.
+We also expect social partners of larger body size to be more costly than others because they present a higher degree of foraging competition and also pose a higher risk of aggression.
+As such, we predict that a) compared to solitary activity, socializing with at least one other individual is associated with increased cortisol levels and higher rates of SDB, b) socializing is associated with a greater increase in cortisol and in SDB for adult females and flanged males compared to adolescent females and unflanged males, c) socializing with adult female and flanged male social partners will be associated with higher rates of self-directed behavior for each age-sex class.